samuelgozlan/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 1. **Webhook streaming** - You can use [Webhook Event streaming](https://www.docs.developers.amplitude.com/data/destinations/webhooks-streaming/) integration to send your Amplitude events and user data to custom webhooks.
 This allows you to send data to a URL of your choice for various use cases.
 2. **Vendor Switch:** Consider switching to a vendor already integrated with Amplitude, which offers similar functionalities.
 You can find more information in the Amplitude Catalog.
-3. **Self-Build or Vendor Request:** You have the option to build the integration yourself using the Amplitude Integration Portal or request the vendor to create it through our integration portal.
-Click [here](https://www.docs.developers.amplitude.com/partners/event-streaming-integration-guide/) to learn more about the Amplitude Integration Portal.
+3. **Self-Build or Vendor Request:** You can either build the integration yourself using the Amplitude Integration Portal or request the vendor to create it through the integration portal.
+Learn more about the Amplitude Integration Portal [here](https://www.docs.developers.amplitude.com/partners/event-streaming-integration-guide/).
+4. **Submit a feature request**: If you have specific feature requests, you can submit them in this public portal [here](https://portal.productboard.com/amplitude/7-amplitude-data-integrations-2024).

 ### What's the IP range of your service?